Manage Remote Web Access in Windows Server Essentials

 Your network configuration should follow the supported network requirements for Windows Server Essentials.
 There should be only one router on your network.

 If the router is not set up by the Set Up Your Domain Name Wizard, you must manually forward port 443.
-For information about how to set up port forwarding on your router, see Router Setup.
+For information about how to set up port forwarding on your router, see the Small Business Server forum.